21 AI Workflow Automation Statistics

 16. 74% believe automation will impact half their workforce

-Organizations anticipate significant change ahead.
+Organizations are bracing for real change.
 74% of surveyed organizations believe intelligent automation will impact up to half of their workforce.
-This impact includes:
+What that looks like in practice:

 17. 40% of US work activities may transform by 2030

 Harvard Business Review research projects that generative AI could transform or complement 40% of work activities in the United States by 2030.
-Knowledge workers face the most immediate impact as AI handles information processing, communication, and coordination tasks.
+Knowledge workers feel it first, since AI takes on so much of the information processing, communication, and coordination they do all day.

 Overcoming Challenges: Statistics on AI Automation Implementation Hurdles